raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 be at least 2 hours 4 minutes {{?RFC5382}} {{?RFC7857}}.

 Note that the lower the keepalive interval value, the higher the load on client and server.
-For example, a hypothetical keepalive interval value of 100ms would result in a continuous stream of at least ten messages per second, in both directions, to keep the DSO Session alive.
-And, in this extreme example, a single packet loss and retransmission over a long path could introduce a momentary pause in the stream of messages, long enough to cause the server to overzealously abort the connection.
+For example, a (hypothetical and unrealistic) keepalive interval value of 100 ms would result in a continuous stream of ten messages per second or more, in both directions, to keep the DSO Session alive.
+And, in this extreme example, a single packet loss and retransmission over a long path could introduce a momentary pause in the stream of messages of over 200 ms, long enough to cause the server to overzealously abort the connection.

 Because of this concern, the server MUST NOT send a DSO Keepalive message